William Ashby (died 1593): Survivors from the Spanish Armada

 Ashby made a promise of a yearly payment or pension of £5000 and an English dukedom during the crisis of the Spanish Armada, hoping to engage James' support.
 The "English subsidy" actually paid was usually £3000.
-Cecil recorded Ashby's offers to have beenn made "without warrant".
+Cecil recorded Ashby's offers to have been made "without warrant".
 James VI would later claim that Asheby was "clad with commission" and had written a statement about the subsidy with Elizabeth's permission.

 In Scotland, Ashby made friends with a French envoy from Henry of Navarre, Claude de l'Isle who was supposed to persuade James VI to marry Catherine de Bourbon, Henry's sister.
 Claude left Scotland in September 1588 carrying Ashby's letter to Walsingham.
 Ashby mentioned that de l'Isle had news about the wreck of a ship from the Spanish Armada on Islay, or rather, Mull.
 Claude had heard this news at Stirling Castle from a letter sent to James VI by "Mack Cleiden", Lachlan Mor Maclean.
 MacLean borrowed some guns and troops from the ship, then had it blown up.
 18 Spanish survivors of the explosion and fire reached Edinburgh on 24 November 1588, to be joined by 200 more from the flagship El Gran Grifón wrecked on Fair Isle.
 Ashby wondered if an English man-of-war could intercept and destroy the survivors from Fair Isle coming from Anstruther as they crossed the Forth in fishing boats.